AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 To be considered as such, a third-party request should meet one of the following conditions:

 1. Its referrer is not a subdomain of the target domain or vice versa.
 For example, a request to `subdomain.example.org` from `example.org` is not a third-party request
-Its `Sec-Fetch-Site` header is set to `cross-site`.
+1. Its `Sec-Fetch-Site` header is set to `cross-site`
-If there is a `$third-party` modifier, the rule is only applied to third-party requests
+1. If there is a `$third-party` modifier, the rule is only applied to third-party requests

 :::